-The project’s new rail services will fully integrate with the Transperth bus and train network, allowing a 20-minute rail journey into the Perth CBD from Forrestfield Station, as well as improved bus connectivity for the eastern suburbs, foothills and surrounding community.
-Redcliffe and Forrestfield stations will have rail-bus interchanges and up to 3000 new car parking bays.
+The project’s new rail services will fully integrate with the Transperth bus and train network, allowing a 20-minute rail journey into the Perth CBD from High Wycombe Station, as well as improved bus connectivity for the eastern suburbs, foothills and surrounding community.
+Redcliffe and High Wycombe stations will have rail-bus interchanges and 1700 new car parking bays.

-In April 2016 the Public Transport Authority awarded the design, construct and maintenance contract to Salini Impregilo – NRW Joint Venture.
+In April 2016 the Public Transport Authority awarded the design, construct and maintenance contract to Salini Impregilo (Webuild) – NRW Joint Venture.

-- Increase public transport options for the eastern suburbs and foothills area.
+- increase public transport options for the eastern suburbs and foothills area

-- Create additional capacity on the Midland Line to meet the growing passenger need.
+- create additional capacity on the Midland Line to meet the growing passenger need

-- Support domestic and international tourism with improved access between the city and Perth Airport.
+- support domestic and international tourism with improved access between the city and Perth Airport

-- Relieve pressure on Perth’s roads.
+- relieve pressure on Perth’s roads.

 Sustainability has been identified as one of the State Government’s key attributes of the Forrestfield-Airport Link project.
-By extending the public transport network, the Project will make a positive contribution towards sustainable development in reducing vehicle use by commuters as well as improving the liveability, connectivity and amenity for current and future residents in the eastern suburbs.
+By extending the public transport network, the Project will make a positive contribution towards sustainable development in reducing vehicle use by commuters as well as improving the liveability, connectivity, and amenity for current and future residents in the eastern suburbs.

 - Station solar panels will result in a reduction of approximately 400,000 kWh per year, which is the same amount of electricity used by 56 Perth households per year.